mvs6909/codepath-SITE-prework/README.md

 **3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)**

-The Pre-work work project was an amazing start to my web development journey using HTML CSS and JavaScript.
-I have learned a lot while implementing the optional features of the internship.
-Up next, I want to learn advanced web development, and here are the questions that came across my mind:-
+The Pre-work work project was an amazing start to my web development journey and using HTML, CSS, and JavaScript.
+I have learned a lot while implementing the optional features for the internship.
+Up next, I want to learn advanced web development, and here are some questions that cross my mind:

-How to use CSS to develop real-world websites?
-In this project, the Ui is a bit unprofessional.
-I want to understand how advanced CSS is used to upgrade my game’s User interface?
+1. The use of CSS to develop real-world websites?
+In this project, the UI is a little unprofessional.
+I want to understand how advanced CSS is used to upgrade my games User Interface.
-I want to learn how the frontend is integrated with the backend.
+2. I want to learn how the front-end is integrated with the back-end.
 In this project, we don’t use any data storage features.
-Like, to make a website like Amazon, we need to extract data from our database and display it.
-I am not sure how to integrate data with the front end
+For example, to make a website like Amazon, we need to extract data from our database and display it.
+I am curious on how to integrate data with the front-end.
-How are HTML CSS and JavaScript integrated?
-I have never completed a project with the use of 3 different languages so I want to know how does it work.
+3. How are HTML, CSS, and JavaScript integrated?
+I have never completed a project with the use of 3 different languages so I want to know how it works.
-How website take advantage of HTML tags for search engine optimization on Google?
+4. How do websites take advantage of HTML tags for search engine optimization (SEO) on Google?
-How are games like Minecraft are created?
+5. How are games like Minecraft created?
-How to create 3d websites like apple.com and robinhood.com?
-They use animations that seem very different compared to regular websites like amazon.com
+6. How to create 3D websites like _apple.com_ and _robinhood.com_?
+They use animations that seem very different compared to regular websites like amazon.com.

 **4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)**

-Due to time constraints, I was not able to craete a perfect web application.
-If I had a few more hours I would:-
+Due to time constraints, I was unable to create a perfect web application.
+If I had a few more hours, I would:
-1. Use diffenent instrument sounds for different butttons since they showcase an image of an instrument.
+1. Use **different** instrument sounds for different butttons since they showcase the image of an instrument.
-2. Add a Progress bar instead of a timer to make the UI like a real game
+2. Add a **progress bar** instead of a timer to make the UI look like a real game.
-3. Chnaged the Game Lost and game win alert to a Confetti celebration or different animations
+3. Change the "Game Lost" and "Game Won" alert to a **Confetti celebration** or different animations.
-4. Use a different background since black looks basic
+4. Use a** different background** since black looks basic.
-5. Learn how to use CSS for button alignment instead of adding empty <p>
+5. Learn how to use CSS for button alignment instead of adding **empty <p>**
-6. Added a scoring algorithm which gives the user a score based on the time the take to guess.
+6. Add a **scoring algorithm** which gives the user a score based on the time they take to guess.
-7. Added an animated background
+7. Add an **animated background**.
-8. Refactored my code in CSS.
+8. **Refactor my code in CSS**.
 Currently I am not reusing code efficiently.
 For example, there is a visible class in CSS for all buttons instead of a common class.
-I tried to implement it but the debugging was not successful
+I tried to implement it but the debugging was unsuccessful.
-9. Would test the applications with more complexity.
+9. Test the applications with **more complexity**.
-10. Improved the User interface to a game.
+10. **Improve** the User interface to a game.